 The Dead Hand’s System

 This work belongs to a series of collages that explore the stories of five characters who lose control of their limbs in different ways.
-The collage has been “updated” for the exhibition by adding one more story to the existing ones.
+The collage has been “updated” for the exhibition by adding another story to the existing ones.

 During the making of this piece the artist lost control over the linguistic signs she was applying to the clay.
 The piece is made of discarded letters from other pieces which makes the combination of letters meaningless.
 It is an estranged solidification of language, making visible an agency operating in each of us and over which we have no control.
 It can also be understood as a sound wave representation, as if the letters would stand for acoustic signals, or perhaps an immense growl.